-A few days following the arrests of the radio bana's Journalists, Isaac Abraham, a journalist on public Eri TV, Girmay Abraham, a journalist on radio Dimtsi Hafash (The Voice of the Masses state radio), Mulubrhan Habtegebriel, journalist, writer and translator, and Meles Negusse, a young writer and poet, Tsegay (Temere'o) Peot, Zemenfes Haile writer, Petros Teferi (wedi Qeshi) both writer and poet, Tesfagirgios Habte, Negassi Habtemariam veteran journalist at the state media, Mohammed Ali Dafla journalist from radio Bana, Mohammed said Osman a journalist and head of Tigre branch in Radio Bana and well known poet among the Tigre people were arrested.
+A few days following the arrests of the Radio Bana's Journalists, the following people were arrested: Isaac Abraham, a journalist on public Eri TV; Girmay Abraham, a journalist on radio Dimtsi Hafash (The Voice of the Masses state radio); Mulubrhan Habtegebriel, a journalist, writer and translator; Meles Negusse, a young writer and poet; Tsegay (Temere'o) Peot; Zemenfes Haile, a writer; Petros Teferi (wedi Qeshi) both a writer and poet; Tesfagirgios Habte; Negassi Habtemariam, a veteran journalist at the state media; Mohammed Ali Dafla, a journalist from Radio Bana; Mohammed Said Osman, a journalist and head of Tigre branch in Radio Bana and well known poet among the Tigre people.
 It is not known where they are being held.

 In February 2011, radio journalists Nebiel Edris, Ahmed Usman and Mohamed Osman were arrested.
-Tesfalidet "Topo" Mebrahtu, who used to report sports on state-owned radio Dimtsi Hafash and state-owned Eri-TV was also arrested at the end of March 2011.
+Tesfalidet "Topo" Mebrahtu, who used to report sports on state-owned radio Dimtsi Hafash and state-owned Eri-TV, was also arrested at the end of March 2011.